New Canton, Virginia: Settlement

 The original 45 lots were to be sold at public auction.
 Each purchaser was given seven years to build a "habitable dwelling house" on the lot.
 The dwelling was to be at least sixteen feet square and have either a brick or stone chimney.
 In addition, a tobacco warehouse was to be constructed and named "Cannon's Warehouse".

 Initial sales were slow and nine years later, in 1802, the General Assembly adopted legislation to provide an additional five years for purchasers to build on their lots.
-The tobacco warehouse had been constructed by January, 1804, on the only one acre lot in town.
+The tobacco warehouse had been constructed by January 1804, on the only one acre lot in town.
 This warehouse later became known as the "Public" or "Publik" Warehouse and existed well into the 19th century.

 In its early years, New Canton was known as a rowdy place, with as many as three saloons in a town of less than 40 houses.
 Iron and gold mines were in operation all around New Canton from the mid-18th until the mid-19th century.
 The remains of the iron foundry and several mines still exist today.

+Mid-19th century

 The only church ever built in New Canton was Trinity Presbyterian which was constructed in 1840.
 It still exists in the original building as a functioning church.
-A private one room Catholic chapel was constructed by local merchant John Thomas McKenna in the mid-1880s.
-It later served as the New Canton post office until the mid-1960s and it also still exists to this day.
+A private one-room Catholic chapel was constructed by local merchant John Thomas McKenna in the mid-1880s.
+It later served as the New Canton post office until the mid-1960s and it also exists to this day.

 In 1840, the James River and Kanawha Canal was constructed adjacent to the north bank of the river (opposite New Canton) and opened to traffic.
 The canal was used by packet and freight boats which replaced the earlier shallow-draft batteau boats used before the canal for commerce.
 These boats brought goods and passengers to and from Richmond and points beyond.
 A bridge was built to connect the canal to the New Canton side.

 Long a dream of early Virginians such as George Washington, who was a surveyor early in his career, the canal was never completed as envisioned.
-However, the canal in the area of New Canton was used until both it and the bridge were destroyed by Union forces during the American Civil War (1861–1865).
+However, the canal in the area of New Canton was used until both it and the bridge were destroyed by Union forces during the Civil War (1861–1865).
 The canal was repaired after the war, but traffic never returned to pre-war levels as railroads were becoming more numerous and popular.

 After many years of attempts to compete successfully with the ever-expanding network of railroads, the James River and Kanawha Canal was conveyed to a new railroad company by a deed dated March 4, 1880.
 Railroad construction workers promptly started laying tracks on the towpath.
 The new Richmond and Allegheny Railroad offered a water-level route from the Appalachian Mountains just east of West Virginia near Jackson's River Station (now Clifton Forge) through the Blue Ridge Mountains at Balcony Falls to Richmond.
 In 1888 the railroad was leased, and later purchased, by Collis P. Huntington's Chesapeake and Ohio Railway.